-Dianne, a weaver for thirty years and teacher for fifteen, uses a variation of woven shibori to produce what she calls “crimp cloth” to create one-of-a-kind garments with the heat-set fabric.
+Dianne, a weaver for 35 years and teacher for 20, uses a variation of woven shibori to produce what she calls “crimp cloth” to create one-of-a-kind garments with the heat-set fabric.
 Her expertise in sewing complements her passion for weaving.
-Dianne’s award-winning work has appeared nationally and internationally.
-She teaches at John C. Campbell Folk School in NC as well as nationally for guilds, at Convergence 2012 and has been published in SS&D, Handwoven, Weavers and Vävmagasinet.
-Väv recently chose her crimp jacket as “Best in Show” in its category at the Swedish National Convention Fashion Show.
+She teaches at John C. Campbell Folk School in NC, nationally and internationally for guilds, conferences, and at Convergence 2012.
+Her award-winning work has appeared in SS&D, Handwoven, Weavers, Complex Weavers Journal, and Vävmagasinet.
+Väv chose her crimp jacket as “Best in Show” in its category at the Swedish National Convention Fashion Show.